Trump Wants To ‘Cause Chaos’ In 2020 Democratic Primary, New Report Says

 “The President wants to get into the game.
 People may knock him in terms of running the government, but he gets the campaign and can’t wait to get started,” a source explained to CNN.

-Not only is Trump keeping his ear to the ground, listening to what the media has to say about his potential opponents in the 2020 general election, he is already holding meetings with advisers — led by his 2020 campaign manager Brad Parscale — and developing strategies for the 2020 re-election campaign.
+Not only is Trump keeping his ear to the ground, listening to what the media has to say about his potential opponents in the 2020 general election, he is already holding meetings with advisers — led by his 2020 campaign manager, Brad Parscale — and developing strategies for the 2020 re-election campaign.

 Trump's plan for 2020 Democrats: Cause chaos and sow division https://t.co/oq8mPut5Is pic.twitter.com/NzoJ2D5MO2